aws-powertools/powertools-lambda-python/docs/utilities/batch.md

     - `success_handler`: `record` type is `dict[str, Any]`, the raw record data.
     - `failure_handler`: `record` type can be an Event Source Data Class or your [Pydantic model](#pydantic-integration).
 During Pydantic validation errors, we fall back and serialize `record` to Event Source Data Class to not break the processing pipeline.

-???+ example
 Let's suppose you'd like to add metrics to track successes and failures of your batch records.

 ```python hl_lines="8-10 18-25 28 44" title="Extending failure handling mechanism in BatchProcessor"
 --8<-- "examples/batch_processing/src/extending_processor_handlers.py"